nus-cs2113-AY2425S1/ip/docs/README.md

 ### Editing the data file

-Ryan saves past data locally in `./data/ryan.txt` in the same directory as `Ryan.jar`.
+ryan saves past data locally in `./data/ryan.txt` in the same directory as `ryan.jar`.
 Users can also manually update data by editing this file.

 ## Command summary